tshabalalaaj/se-assignment-2-introduction-to-software-engineering-tshabalalaaj/README.md

 Instructions:
 Answer the following questions based on your understanding of software engineering concepts.
 Provide detailed explanations and examples where appropriate.

-Questions:
+# Questions:
-Define Software Engineering:
+# Define Software Engineering:
+    It is a process of creating software solutions that meet specific requirements and goals. through design, development, and testing including deployment.

-What is software engineering, and how does it differ from traditional programming?
+# What is software engineering, and how does it differ from traditional programming?
 Software Development Life Cycle (SDLC):
+    ## What is Software Engineering?
+    It is a systematic approach to the development of software solutions that meet specific requirements and goals.
+Software engineering involves the design, development, testing, and deployment of software systems.

+    ## How does Software Engineering differ from Traditional Programming?
+    Programming has to do with coding and debugging of programs that are written by a programmer with a goal to solve a problem through creating a functional solution.
+Software engineering will look at the entire software development lifecycle, from requirements gathering and analysis to testing and deployment.

-Explain the various phases of the Software Development Life Cycle.
+# Explain the various phases of the Software Development Life Cycle.
 Provide a brief description of each phase.
 Agile vs. Waterfall Models:
+    ## Phases of the Software Development Life Cycle (SDLC):

+    1. **Requirements Gathering and Analysis (Agile)**:
+    - gather requirements of the user or system.and identify the scope of the project.

+    2. **Design(Waterfall)**:
+    - Create a prototype of the software to analye functonality of the software.

+    3. **Implementation (Waterfall)**:
+    - Develop the software based on the design specifications.

+    4. **Testing (Waterfall)**:
+    - Perform unit testing, integration testing, system testing, and acceptance testing.

+    5. **Deployment**:
+    - Release the software to the end-users.

+    6. **Maintenance (Agile)**:
+    - Fix bugs, enhance features, and adapt to changing requirements.

+    ## Agile vs. Waterfall Models
+        **Key Differences:**

+        - **Agile:**
+            - Iterative and incremental development
+            - Focuses on customer feedback and flexibility
+            - Suitable for complex and changing requirements
+        - **Waterfall:**
+            - Sequential development
+            - Each phase must be completed before moving to the next
+            - Suitable for well-defined and stable requirements

 Compare and contrast the Agile and Waterfall models of software development.
 What are the key differences, and in what scenarios might each be preferred?
 Requirements Engineering: